Double-Cover-Based Analysis of the Bethe Permanent of Block-Structured Positive Matrices: Background: NFGs, Double Covers, and the Cycle Index

-\end{itemize} and with every function node being part of one of these disconnected components.
-Crucially, the value $(1,0)$ does not appear in any valid configuration.

 Similar to the construction of $\hat\graphN(\matr{A})$, an NFG can be constructed such that its partition sum equals $\bigl( \perm(\matr{A}) \bigr)^2$.
 This NFG has local function nodes that have the following important implication for the valid configurations.
-Namely, after disregarding edges whose associated variable take the value $(0,0)$, every valid configuration of $\hat\graphN(\matr{A})$ consists of disconnected components corresponding to \begin{itemize}
+Namely, after disregarding edges whose associated variable takes the value $(0,0)$, every valid configuration of this NFG consists of disconnected components corresponding to \begin{itemize} \item single edges whose assoc.\ variable takes the value $(1,1)$, \item simple cycles whose assoc.\ variables take the value $(0,1)$, \item simple cycles whose assoc.\ variables take the value $(1,0)$, \end{itemize} and with every function node being part of one of these disconnected components.